khimo/khimo.github.io/bli-guides/bli-alexa.md

 ## Discovery

-First step after linking _Alexa_ with your _BLI_ is to discover all devices in your configuration.
-Automatic discovery of all supported devices is done after say "_Alexa, discover my smart home devices_". _Alexa_ will get your _BLI_ configuration and save a reference to all supported devices.
+The first step you should take after linking _Alexa_ with your _BLI_ is to discover all devices in your configuration.
+Automatic discovery of all supported devices is performed by saying "_Alexa, discover my smart home devices_". _Alexa_ will then communicate with your _BLI_ and get all the supported devices.

 ## Device name reference

-In the discovery process, _Alexa_ creates a name reference to each device between its zone and name as "_(BLI device zone name)_ \+
+In the discovery process, _Alexa_ creates a name reference to each device as "_(BLI device zone name)_ \+ _(BLI device name)_".
-_(BLI device name)_".
-For example, to turn on the kitchen light (defined in the zone "Kitchen" and named as "Light" in your _BLI_ configuration) you must say "_Alexa, turn on kitchen light_".
+For example, if you have a light named "Light" included in a zone named "Kitchen", you can say "_Alexa, turn on kitchen light_" to turn it on.

 ## Commands

-Supported commands for each device depends in its capabilities.
-For example, a monochromatic dimmer will not support a set color command.
+The following sections show the available commands for each device.
+Note that some commands may not be available on all devices: for example, a monochromatic dimmer will not support the set color command.

 ### Lights/Dimmers

 + Turn on/off:
   + "_Alexa, turn on/off (LIGHT-NAME)_"
-  + _Description_:Turns on/off light
+  + _Description_: Turns on/off the light.

 + Set brightness:
   + "_Alexa, dim (LIGHT-NAME) (BRIGHTNESS)%_"
-  + _Description_: Sets brightness level
+  + _Description_: Sets the brightness level.

 + Relative brightness adjust:
   + "_Alexa, increase/decrease (LIGHT-NAME) by (BRIGHTNESS)%_"
-  + _Description_: Increases/decreases relatively shade level
+  + _Description_: Increases or decreases the brightness level.

 + Set color:
   + "_Alexa, set the (LIGHT-NAME) to (COLOR)_"
-  + _Description_: Sets light color
+  + _Description_: Sets the light color.

 ### Shades

 + Turn on/off:
-  + "_Alexa, turn on/off (SHADE-NAME)_"
+  + "_Alexa, raise/lower (SHADE-NAME)_"
-  + _Description_: Raises/Lowers shade.
+  + _Description_: Raises or lowers the shade.

 + Set level:
   + "_Alexa, dim (SHADE-NAME) (LEVEL)%_"